 Often times, after you finish ironing, wrinkles are still left in the fabrics, leaving your job to look sloppy or unfinished.
 Although they look small the choice of using a conventional iron in your home actually takes more space than you think due to their ironing board companions.

 The steam press has a large smooth surface that allows the material to become wrinkle free easily and completely.
 It has multiple settings, allowing you to choose the best options for the fabrics you are ironing, allowing you to choose more options to fit your needs for ironing.

-The steam press weigh anywhere from 20 to 30 lbs., but is compact to put away – in the same way an ironing board can.
+The steam press weighs anywhere from 20 to 30 lbs but is compact to put away – in the same way an ironing board can.
 There are a lot of safety features that ensure that you won’t burn any clothes.
 It has a high steaming power, automatic shutoff, and alerts that tell you when your clothing is done.